-Give your customers more reason to trust your brand by letting other people tell them they should – just like online furniture brand VOX does with their customer content.
+Give your customers more reason to trust your brand by letting other people tell them they should – just like online furniture brand VOX.

-Visual content is useful because shoppers not only get to read the captions from social media, but they also get to see exactly how well your products work in the homes of others.
-Plus, they know it’s coming from a real person and has not been generated by the brand.
+Visual content is useful because shoppers not only read the captions from social media, but they also see exactly how well your products work in another customer’s homes.
+Also they know it’s coming from a real person and has not been generated by the brand.
 It’s a win-win with UGC reviews!

 “Personally, I believe Photoslurp instills buyer confidence just by showcasing what other consumers have purchased.
 I would even consider UGC as a review feature because a lot of the content is tagged with actual commentary.
 I think it’s very beneficial.”

 – Vu Tong, eCommerce Account Manager with Jennifer Taylor Home

 Find out more about Vox’s UGC strategy here.

 As furniture brands become more aware of these customer content benefits, it will only increase customers’ desire to see this kind of media within their shopping journey.

 Shoppers want to know that the product they’re buying will be reliable, meet their expectations and look good within their home.
 All of this can be accomplished when you integrate User Generated Content into your eCommerce store.